FranciscoDNConceicao/WholesalerProvisioningSystem/README.md

     Persistently store information in a database (e.g., MS SQL Express or MySQL).
     Restrict the use of a household by multiple operators.
 Each reservation corresponds to a single operator.

-The server should be programmed using .NET Core 3, gRPC, and RabbitMQ for asynchronous message handling.
+The server is programmed using .NET Core 3, gRPC, and RabbitMQ for asynchronous message handling.

 The Client for the "Administrator/Operator" User:

-    The client should receive or request from the administrator/operator:
+    The client receive or request from the administrator/operator:
         An identification name for the administrator.
         A password for authentication.
     Connect to the server and list the available coverage.